gvwilson/sdxpy/src/undo/index.md

    slug="undo-verbs"
    img="verbs.svg"
-   alt="Nouns as verbs in the Command pattern" caption="Representing actions as objects in the Command design pattern" cls="here"
+   alt="Nouns as verbs in the Command pattern" caption="Representing actions as objects in the Command design pattern." cls="here"
 %]